-Title Page Abstract Introduction Conclusions References Figures Tables suit, reliable qualitative measurements can be done with a high temporal and spatial resolution.
+- 40 the public in measurement campaigns.
+New developments in sensing technology, data processing, and analysis have increased the opportunities for citizen science (Buytaert et al. (2014)).
+Nowadays, a large share of the general public is equipped with GPS data loggers as part of their smartphones.
+Researchers have made use of the smartphone as environmental sensor idea, either by actively asking the public to take measurements (Snik et al. (2014)), or by using background data collected by the - 45 phone (Overeem et al. (2013)).
+With this paper we aim to show that by using simple and low cost temperature sensors mounted on the boots of a wading suit, reliable qualitative measurements can be done with a high temporal and spatial resolution.
 If successful, these sensors can send their value automatically to the smartphone of the person in the waders using (for example) Bluetooth Low Energy (BLE).
-The phone can than add its GPS location and upload the data to a central database.
-This has been shown to work by Snik et al. (2014) and Overeem et al. (2013) and will not be the focus of this paper.
-This paper focusses on testing whether temperature sensing waders can be used to localise differences in groundwater temperature, such as introduced by hyporheic exchange or groundwater boils.
-This is not only beneficial to scientists, but also to (fly) fisherman who are interested in stream temperature as proven by the existence of a number of existing temperature sensors for their niche market (BassPro, 2015; Fish Hawk Electronics, 2015).
-By developing a citizen science strategy, upwelling sources in streams can be identified by the data collected by fisherman, seepage sources in polder ditches by data collected by farmers, or groundwater sources in shallow urban lakes by data collected by dredgers.
+The phone can than add its GPS location and upload the data to a central database. - 50 This has been shown to work by Snik et al. (2014) and Overeem et al. (2013) and will not be the focus of this paper.
+This paper focuses on testing whether temperature sensing waders can be used to localize differences in groundwater temperature, such as introduced by hyporheic exchange or groundwater boils.
+This is not only beneficial to scientists, but also to (recreational) fisherman who are interested in stream temperature as proven by the existence of a number of existing temperature - 55 sensors for their niche market (BassPro (2015), Fish Hawk Electronics (2015)).
+Recreational fishing is enjoyed by many people globally.
+Already in the U.S. only, there are an estimated 27 million freshwater (Great Lakes excluded) anglers (Southwick Associates (2012)).
+By developing a citizen science strategy, upwelling sources in streams can be identified by the data collected by (recreational) fisherman, seepage sources in polder ditches by data collected by farmers, or groundwater sources - 60 in shallow urban lakes by data collected by dredgers.

-Methods and materials
+2 Methods and Materials

 To make the temperature sensing wader prototype, a hole was drilled in the left boot of a pair of waders.
-A 470 Ω NTC disk thermistor was placed in the hole.
+A 470Ω NTC disk thermistor was placed in the hole.
 Two wires were soldered to the thermistor, the joints isolated using shrinkwrap.
 The hole was filled with epoxy.
 The same epoxy was used that is used to repair waders in case of a leak and is supplied together with the waders.
 The sensing part of the thermistor was positioned on the outside part of the hole, in contact with the water.
 The two wires run up to pocket on the front of the wader where they connect to a breadboard that contains the rest of the electronics.